India is home to the third-largest count of unicorns

 The rounds of funding that can create a unicorn

-The journey of an entrepreneur can be both exciting and fraught with nerve-wrecking days, months, or even years.
-Funding in the early stages is perhaps the biggest hurdle an entrepreneur faces, and once crossed, rings in the greatest validation for the fledgling business.
+The journey of an entrepreneur can be both exciting and fraught with nerve-wracking days, months, or even years.
+Funding in the early stages is perhaps the biggest hurdle an entrepreneur faces and once crossed, rings in the greatest validation for the fledgling business.

-The very first round of funds for a startup in that pursuit of the first $1 billion come in the form of seed funding.
-Seed investors or angel investors could be friends, family, mentors or the entrepreneur themselves backing the start-up.
+The very first round of funds for a startup in that pursuit of the first $1 billion comes in the form of seed funding.
+Seed investors or angel investors could be friends, family, mentors, or the entrepreneur themselves backing the start-up.

 Seed funding, conveniently named for its role in sprouting a business, sustains the founding team of start-up, develop the company’s business intelligence including customer base and modus operandi.

-Series A and series B funding gets the company to scale up, after having set up a strategy, operations and even a few customers in the earlier stage.
+Series A and Series B funding get the company to scale up, after having set up a strategy, operations, and even a few customers in the earlier stage.
 Series A and B funds, infused by venture capitalists with an eye on key performance indicators and proof of concept from the seed-funding stage, help in reaching a wider audience and even expanding operations.

 By the time the company raises series C funds, it has established a name in its industry, with a market share and a competitive product.
 The objective is again expansion, only instead of increasing locations or cities, the start-up could be reaching across to a new country.
 Or, branching into a complementary business or even acquiring another company.